jProgr/jprogr.github.io/_posts/2023-06-27-mini-course-grammar.md

 - si a viro - He is a man.
 - si e viro - He is manly.
 - di a kosina - This is a kitchen.
-- tu i kosina e bon - You cook well.
+- si-feme vila e en kolina - Her villa sits on the hill.
 - a man - There is a person.
 - e kula - It's cool.
 - tu make a manja e mala - You make the food bad.